benjiyaya/HunyuanVideo-WebUI/README.md

 # HunyuanVideo-WebUI
 A Web UI simplify the AI videos generation using Hunyuan Video Diffusion Model

+- This Web UI are based on Node.js, very lightweight and fast to setup and running.
+- The first version-20241220 are only integrating Replicate API for Text2Video.
+I will at Fal.AI later in the holiday.

+# Planning upcoming update
+- We are going to add more features, make it more convenient streamline for creating video content.
+Also improve the WebUI if need.

 # Node.js Project Setup Instructions

 ## Prerequisites